 Alternatively, you can opt to include a pop-up invitation for people to take a survey, inviting users to follow a link to a survey instead of putting it directly in front of them.

-No matter what type of survey you choose to embed into your WordPress site, the process starts in the same place: After you’ve designed your survey, you’ve got to collect survey responses.
-Here’s how to do it in SurveyMonkey.
+Whichever type of survey you choose to embed into your WordPress site, the process starts in the same place: after you’ve designed your survey, you’ve got to collect survey responses.

 Net Promoter Score is a trademark of Bain & Company, Inc, Satmetrix Systems, Inc. and F. Reichheld.